 - Submit your application as soon as possible, even if you don’t have your tax return prepared yet.
 You can upload the needed documentation as soon as you have it ready.

 We are here to help you.
-If you have any questions about financial aid or would like to meet in person to discuss your family’s specific situation, please contact Patti Evans, Chief Financial Officer, at email@example.com or 480-991-9141, ext.
+If you have any questions about financial assistance or would like to meet in person to discuss your family’s specific situation, please contact Patti Evans, Chief Financial Officer, at email@example.com or 480-991-9141, ext.
 107. She’ll work to understand your circumstances and craft the best options for your family.

 A school tuition organization cannot award, restrict or reserve scholarships solely on the basis of donor recommendation.
 A taxpayer may not claim a tax credit if the taxpayer agrees to swap donations with another taxpayer to benefit either taxpayer’s own dependent.
-The Jewish Tuition Organization does not accept donor recommendations.
-All scholarships are need-based.
 Consult your tax advisor for specific tax advice.